Michael Phelps: 2014 comeback from retirement

-2015 US Nationals
+2015 U.S. Nationals

-After having been dropped from the team for the 2015 World Aquatics Championships for a DUI, Phelps instead competed in the US National Championships (long course) in San Antonio as his target meet of the summer.
+After having been dropped from the team for the 2015 World Aquatics Championships for a DUI, Phelps instead competed in the U.S. National Championships in San Antonio as his target meet of the summer.
 He won gold medals in the 100-meter butterfly (50.45 s), 200-meter butterfly (1:52.94), and the 200-meter individual medley (1:54.75).
 In each of these events he swam the fastest time in the world for 2015.

 In December 2015 at the Winter Nationals in Federal Way, Phelps won titles in the same three events, again in long course, bringing his career total to 62 national titles.

 2016 Summer Olympics

 Trials

-At the US trials in Omaha for the 2016 Summer Olympics, Phelps won the 200 m butterfly (1:54.84), the 200 m individual medley (1:55.91), and the 100 m butterfly (51.00 s) events.
+At the U.S. trials in Omaha for the 2016 Summer Olympics, Phelps won the 200 m butterfly (1:54.84), the 200 m individual medley (1:55.91), and the 100 m butterfly (51.00 s) events.
 This made him the first American male swimmer, and the second American swimmer overall after Dara Torres, to qualify for a fifth Olympics.
 Phelps's 100 m freestyle times at the Trials were not impressive.
 However at a final training camp in Atlanta a week before heading to Rio, Phelps put out "the fourth-fastest flat-start time of the year" in a 100 free time trial, automatically securing one of the seven spots on the Men's 4 × 100 metre freestyle relay for the Olympics.

 Rio de Janeiro

 Phelps was chosen to be the American flag bearer at the opening ceremony, which was the first Olympic opening ceremony that he would attend.
-Phelps was also voted by the U.S. Olympic swim team as one of six team captains for the US delegation to the Olympics.
+Phelps was also voted by the U.S. Olympic swim team as one of six team captains for the U.S. delegation to the Olympics.
 He displayed a relaxed, sociable demeanor in the athletes' village and in press conferences; this pleasant behavior was in stark contrast to his isolation in previous Olympics.
 He was accompanied by fiancée Nicole Johnson and son Boomer.

 In his first event on August 7, the 4 × 100 m freestyle relay, he won his first gold medal of the 2016 Games and his 19th Olympic gold medal overall.
 Phelps swam the second leg with what his coach Bob Bowman described as "maybe the best turn that's ever been done", overtaking France's Fabien Gilot to give his American teammates a lead which they would not relinquish.
 Phelps's leg proved to be the decisive factor in the race, and Gilot later remarked "As fast as my teammates were, the extraterrestrial that is Phelps was faster".
 Phelps achieved a split time of 47.12, the fourth-fastest of the field (the three fastest times were posted by the team anchors), which was also faster than any of his relay splits at the last three Olympics.